Power Supply Basics: Complete Guide to PC Power Supplies

 How Does a Power Supply Work?

-5. Regulation: Voltage regulators ensure consistent output, even when the input voltage fluctuates.
+• Regulation: Voltage regulators maintain consistent output even when input power fluctuates.

 Key Features of a Power Supply